arnoo/angelspie/README.md

 ## Devilspie compatibility

 In `.as` files, there are a few changes from Devilspie syntax made to avoid ugly redefinitions of hy/python reserved words:
+- `geometry` considers coordinates relative to the window's current monitor (i.e. the one with most of the current window on it) unless called with the optional argument :monitor-ref-or-nb, which is an addition to the Devilspie version, or unless `(. *settings* ["ref-frame"])` is set to "screen", which is not the default.
 - `if` has been renamed `dsif` (for Devilspie `if`).
 The difference with hy's builtin `if` is that the else clause is optional in `dsif`
 - `is` is removed in favor of hy/python's built-in `=`
 - `print` has been renamed `dsprint`